betloreilly/opensearch/opensearch_workshop_final.md

 You convert text (or images) into vectors—arrays of numbers that capture meaning.
 Similar items have vectors that are close together in high-dimensional space.
 OpenSearch uses k-NN (k-nearest neighbors) to find the closest matches.

 **The catch:** Vector search alone isn't always better.
 Sometimes users want exact matches ("iPhone 15 Pro") not semantic similarity.
-That's where **hybrid search** comes in—combining keyword search with vector search to get the best of both.
+That's where **hybrid search** comes in; combining keyword search with vector search to get the best of both.

 ### Understanding Vector Search Approaches